Upcycle Fabric with Print

 MATERIALS AND EQUIPMENT

-Group size is limited to 8 people to give you plenty of space to work and unwind in a friendly and relaxed atmosphere.
-The workshop will begin at 09:30, please arrive five minutes before the start of the session for introductions and a cup of tea or coffee.
-The workshop will finish at approximately 12:30, but note that times may vary depending on the speed at which you work.
+Group size is limited to 6 people to give you plenty of space to work in a friendly and relaxed atmosphere.
+Please arrive at the barn from 09:30 for a cup of coffee and introductions.
+We will aim to start by 09:45 and finish by 12:30, but times will vary depending on the speed at which you work.

 I've been teaching printmaking at Slamseys since 2013, having studied with the OCA, Gainsborough's House and Colchester Institute.
 I love helping adult learners discover new processes and create artwork.
 I make sure classes are relaxed and friendly - you can never ask too many questions!